 When a device sends radar pulses or ultrasonic waves, those signals reflect off the product surface and return to the receiver.
 In this way, the wave’s time of flight (ToF) shows the distance between the device and the product surface and then calculates the level by factoring in the tank height.

-So going further with this principle, you’ll find three categories of ToF device:
+Going further with this principle, you’ll find three categories of ToF device:

 - Guided wave radar